Mortgy/AdVideoPlayer/README.md

  **Implementation:**

 > - Import Header **#import "VideoPlayer.h"**
-> - call this function where you'd like to start Video
+> - call this function where you'd like to start Video.
-> `[VideoPlayer playMediaWithURL: andVastTagURL: andShowUpSecondForMidrollAd:];`
+> - `[VideoPlayer playMediaWithURL: andVastTagURL: andShowUpSecondForMidrollAd:];`

  **Running:**
 > - Just run your project and test your video playing action